smaht-dac/smaht-pipeline-utils/docs/deploy_pipeline.rst

 It is possible to add flags to run the command in various debug modes, to validate the objects and test the pipeline implementation without running a real deployment.
 For more details on the command line arguments refer to the documentation for the :ref:`pipeline_deploy <pipeline_deploy>` command.

-An important argument is ``--branch``, this argument specifies the branch to check out for cgap-pipeline-main to build ECR through codebuild.
+An important argument is ``--branch``, this argument specifies the branch to check out for cgap-pipeline-main to build ECR through AWS CodeBuild.
 The default is set to the main branch.
-The ``--local-build`` flag will prevent the code from using codebuild and force a local build with Docker instead.
+The ``--local-build`` flag will prevent the code from using AWS CodeBuild and force a local build with Docker instead.

-*Note: we are working to enable more builders with a command line argument for which builder to use to deploy modules from different repositories through codebuild.*
+*Note: we are working to enable more builders with a command line argument for which builder to use to deploy modules from different repositories through AWS CodeBuild.*

 Deploying CGAP Pipelines
 ========================